GaloisInc/parameterized-utils/doc/dev.md

 - [ ] Allow the new version of `base` in the Cabal `build-depends`
 - [ ] Fix any new warnings from `-Wdefault`
-- [ ] Add the new GHC version to the matrix in the Github Actions configuration
+- [ ] Add the new GHC version to the matrix in the GitHub Actions configuration
 - [ ] Add the new GHC version to the Cabal `tested-with` field
 - [ ] Optionally follow the below steps to remove any old GHC versions

 ### Removing an old version

-- [ ] Remove the old version from the matrix in the Github Actions configuration
+- [ ] Remove the old version from the matrix in the GitHub Actions configuration
 - [ ] Remove the old version from the Cabal `tested-with` field

 ## Warnings